x64dbg/blog/_posts/2026-05-17-visualizing-x64dbg-trace-recordings.md

 ### Walking the Instruction Executions

-The generic loop goes like this
+The generic loop goes like this:

 ```python
     # ...